thayton/thayton.github.io/_drafts/scraping-ajax-pages-with-python.md

         }
 {% endhighlight %}

-Next, we'll create a method named `scrape` which will call `scrape_jobs` to scrape the jobs and print out the results.
+Next, we'll add a method named `scrape`.
+It will call `scrape_jobs` and print out the list of jobs returned.

 {% highlight python %}
 def scrape(self):